ebdrup/json-schema-benchmark/reports/skeemas.md

 # [`skeemas`](https://github.com/Prestaul/skeemas) failed tests

 Some validators have deliberately chosen not to support parts of the spec.
-Go tho the [`skeemas`](https://github.com/Prestaul/skeemas) homepage to learn if that is the case for these tests.
+Go to the [`skeemas`](https://github.com/Prestaul/skeemas) homepage to learn if that is the case for these tests.

 |test failed|reason